akatovataisiya/Data-Analyst-Yandex-Practicum/README.md

-# Projects of the "Data Analyst" Course at Yandex.Practicum
+# Projects of the "Data Analyst" Course

 This repository contains the projects from the Yandex.Practicum "Data Analyst" course.